-Crock Pot Mississippi Pot Roast is slow cooker goodness!
-Chuck roast combined with ranch dressing mix, onion soup mix, butter and peperoncini.
+Mississippi pot roast is a classic slow cooker recipe that is made with beef roast, ranch dressing mix, onion soup mix, butter, and pepperoncini peppers.

 AN EASY, FLAVORFUL POT ROAST RECIPE